Control Flow

 Loops

-for loops compile into a DAG sub-pattern that processes items one at a time and accumulates results.
+for loops process items one at a time and accumulate results.
 The accumulator pattern works as expected:

 @workflow